pongasoft/re-quickstart/src/plugin/resources/skeletons/common/README.md

 Running the `python3 configure.py -h` command will print the usage.

 Note that depending on how `python` is installed on your system you may have to invoke it differently.

+Note that this script is expecting the `cmake` command line tool to be in the `PATH` (use `cmake -version` to confirm it is properly installed).

 ```
 # python3 ./configure.py -h